jcpunk/puppet-abrt/README.md

 ## abrt module

 This is the abrt module.
-It can be used to maintain both the abrt daemon an libreport
+It can be used to maintain both the abrt daemon and libreport.

 ### Basic usage